 3. Cheek/Mexican Style Headgear

-Headgears with, “Cheeks,” are my favorite, specifically the, “Mexican,” style.
+Headgears with, “Cheeks,” are my favorite, specifically the “Mexican,” style.
 Now there are cheek styles such as the Ringside Competition with cheeks where the cheeks are so minuscule that they barely protect anything.
 Those are pointless in my opinion.
-Yes they do offer some protection for the cheeks but there are better options out there like a Mexican style headgear.
-In my opinion these are the true, “Cheek,” style headgear, these are the golden standard in headgear specifically the Winning FG2900.
-Mexican Style refers to a headgear with enlarged cheeks, cheeks that can even protect the nose.
+Yes, they do offer some protection for the cheeks but there are better options out there like Mexican-style headgear.
+In my opinion, these are the true, “Cheek,” style headgear, these are the golden standard in headgear specifically the Winning FG2900.
+Mexican Style refers to headgear with enlarged cheeks, cheeks that can even protect the nose.

-The cheeks on the FG2900 first of all hug your face so they wrap around both sides of the face, covering the cheeks perfectly, then they come together close to the nose and the thickness makes it so the nose is tucked behind the cheeks.
+The cheeks on the FG2900, first of all, hug your face so they wrap around both sides of the face, covering the cheeks perfectly, then they come together close to the nose and the thickness makes it so the nose is tucked behind the cheeks.
 Hooks literally bounce off these enlarged cheeks and they also take some sting off of straight punches.
-Mexican Style headgears offer the best nose/face protection of any headgear that’s not a facesaver.
-Due to the larger than usual cheeks various people are concerned they obscure vision, specifically for Muay Thai or MMA where it can blind you from low kicks.
+Mexican Style headgears offer the best nose/face protection of any headgear that’s not a face-saver.
+Due to the larger than usual cheeks, various people are concerned they obscure vision, specifically for Muay Thai or MMA where it can blind you from low kicks.
 Now while this is an understandable concern I can assure you I’ve never had an issue seeing low kicks and uppercuts while wearing a Mexican Style.
-As I mentioned before it’s all a matter of using a, “good,” headgear.
-Examples of the Mexican Style are the Winning FG2900, UMA R-9, and Ring to Cage IR-81, the last two being replicas of the FG2900 and in my opinion these are the top three headgears currently available.
+As I mentioned before it’s all a matter of using “good,” headgear.
+Examples of the Mexican Style are the Winning FG2900, UMA R-9, and Ring to Cage IR-81, the last two being replicas of the FG2900 and in my opinion, these are the top three headgears currently available.

-Examples of Facesavers would be the Sabas FS, TopBoxer Dragon Series Facesaver, Ring to Cage Synthetic Facesaver, and the king of all facesavers, the Winning FG5000.
+Examples of Facesavers would be the Sabas FS, TopBoxer Dragon Series Facesaver, Ring to Cage Synthetic Facesaver, and the king of all face savers, the Winning FG5000.
 Now I say the king because Winning rules over all in gear but also because the FG5000 is the Facesaver literally every pro uses.
 Sadly I haven’t gotten my hands on one YET.
 The other three examples though, I have and love each one.
-The R2C is a great budget facesaver, the Dragon series is my most comfortable, but my favorite is the Sabas FS.
-It offers the best vision out of all my facesavers, great protection, includes a no foul protector, is very compact for a Facesaver, and was also modeled after the older version of the FG5000.
-A Facesaver should never replace something like an FG2900 though, the reduced vision and bulkiness does not justify them as a replacement but they are still very vital training tools.
+The R2C is a great budget face-saver, the Dragon series is my most comfortable, but my favorite is the Sabas FS.
+It offers the best vision out of all my face savers, has great protection includes a no-foul protector, is very compact for a Facesaver, and was also modeled after the older version of the FG5000.
+A Facesaver should never replace something like an FG2900 though, the reduced vision and bulkiness do not justify them as a replacement but they are still very vital training tools.